VinzenzTrimborn/fusion/README.md

 ## Getting Started

-Install the dependencies and run the project:
+Install the dependencies and run the project.
+We have to use --force since ifc.js is not compatible with the current version of r3f.
+Since ifc.js is using wasm files and switched into "that open company" we could not update the package to the latest version.

 ```bash
 npm install --force